scottXchoo/GraphQL-NFT-Marketplace/README.md

 # Galaxy
-Multi-chain NFT marketplace for study.
+Multi-chain NFT marketplace by GraphQL for study.